bernsteinb1/CS321_Final/README.md

 # Miscellaneous files:
 - results.txt
-  - Shows the results of the last training of the neural network from running ai_pong.py
+  - Example output of ai_pong.py when trained.
+This is not automatically populated when trained, but was created deliberately.
 - champion.pickle
-  - Contains the best (highest scoring) overall AI player trained from running ai_pong.py
+  - Contains the best (highest scoring) overall AI player trained from running ai_pong.py.
 - last_gen.pickle
-  - Contains the best AI player from the last generation of agents trained from running ai_pong.py
+  - Contains the best AI player from the last generation of agents trained from running ai_pong.py.
 - champion.pickle and last_gen.pickle can be used within pong.py to set the enemy AI player